physimals/physimals/_pages/software.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/software/brainsurf.png" class="img-responsive" width="20%" style="float: right" />

 - [Toblerone](https://toblerone.readthedocs.io) contains tools for surface based analysis including projection and partial volume estimation.
+Toblerone can estimate partial volumes across the brain using surface segmentations (for example, those from FreeSurfer and FSL FIRST).

 - [Regtricks](https://regtricks.readthedocs.io) contains tools for manipulating,
   combining and applying image transformations.
+It is not a replacement for image registration tools (eg FSL FLIRT), but it does make working with the output of these tools easier.
+In particular it enables transformations to be combined within an object oriented interface and applied to data in a single step, avoiding multiple interpolations.

 <div style="clear: both;"></div>